carpena1/SuppMat_comp_NSE_KGE/README.md

 **Datasets description**

-The summary model efficiency sttistics are summarised in Table 1 from the manuscript shown below.
+The summary model datasets used in the study are summarised in Table 1 shown below.

 **Table 1.
 Model testing datasets used.**